Rebecca Ploener—Featured Musician

 There’s hardly a moment when Rebecca Ploener isn’t smiling.
 Even in one of the empty classrooms of the LLC at ten o’clock in the morning, she looks like she’s been up for hours, and could be up for hours more.
-She swings her legs while she’s sitting, brushing off the grass and dirt on her feet.
+She swings her legs while she’s sitting, brushing the grass and dirt off of her feet.

 Rebecca, a Pennsylvania native, is a sophomore at Appalachian State.
 Although her current major is Exercise Science, she used to be a Music Industries major.
 Why the switch?